The Ultimate Guide to Food in the Cook Islands

 Scroll down to “About The Best Places to Eat in the Cook Islands” to learn more about our top picks!

 For authentic food tours and experiences, one of the best islands to visit in the Cook Islands is Atiu.
-The island has its own boutique coffee industry with a delightful coffee tour available, while the traditions of the island can be experienced through culture tours.
-The drinking culture is also very welcoming with special “tumunu” huts inviting visitors to try potent “bush beer”.
+The island boasts its own boutique coffee industry, offering a delightful coffee tour, while the island’s traditions can be explored through cultural tours.
+The drinking culture is also very welcoming, with special tumunu huts inviting visitors to try potent “bush beer”.

 Discover more about the best islands for food in the Cook Islands in our complete foodie guides: